-To donate to Mommies In Need, visit mommiesinneed.org.
-The organization’s biggest fundraising event of the year—a circus-themed auction party—is coming up on Feb.
-28; tickets start at $100 for dinner, drinks and carnival games.
+The organization’s biggest fundraising event of the year—a masquerade-themed auction party—is coming up on March 5, 2022; tickets start at $150 for dinner, dancing and drinks at an open bar.

 If you aren’t able to attend the auction or give monetarily but would like to be involved in MIN’s work, email firstname.lastname@example.org and share how you can help in other ways.
 To apply to be a nanny, look for postings on job boards.
 Natalie Boyle is also available for motivational speaking opportunities.